wolfgangrumpf/exodus_wallet_updater_linux/README.md

 # exodus_wallet_updater_linux
-A bash script to update the Exodus cryptocurrency wallet
+A bash script to update the Exodus cryptocurrency wallet for linux.
+Tested on Ubuntu 20.04

 This script requires that you have lynx installed.